Gamification

 Answer:

-Points are awarded for a wide range of activities, including: Completion lessons, tests (including final ones), courses, and programs; participation in events; checking open-ended questions; participation in 360-degree feedback; filling out feedback surveys; rating courses/tests; commenting on courses/tests; as well as completing the individual development plan (IDP).
+Points are awarded for a wide range of activities, including: Completion lessons, tests (including final exams), courses, and programs; participation in events; grading open-ended questions; participation in 360-degree feedback; completing feedback surveys; rating courses/tests; commenting on courses/tests; as well as fulfilling the individual development plan (IDP).

 Question: How is the points and rating system configured?